oliviaylee/oliviaylee.github.io/_pages/portfolio.md

 ======
 <span style="color:#52ADC8">**A Shot in the Dark: Modeling Improved Zero-Shot and Few-Shot Transfer Learning with Self-Supervised Models for Sentiment Classification**</span> [\[paper\]](/files/2022-spr-cs229-paper.pdf){:target="_blank"} [\[poster\]](/files/2022-spr-cs229-poster.pdf){:target="_blank"} <br>
    <sub> *Final report and poster for Stanford's CS229: Machine Learning (Spring 2022)*<br>
-    Our team modeled transfer learning with self-supervised embeddings and supervised models at various scales to optimize model performance on sentiment classification tasks compared to DistilBERT.</sub> <br>
+    We modeled transfer learning with self-supervised embeddings and supervised models at various scales to optimize model performance on sentiment classification tasks compared to DistilBERT.</sub> <br>
     <sub style="font-size:11px">*Topics: Natural Language Processing, Machine Learning, Self-Supervised Learning, Transfer Learning*</sub>

 <span style="color:#52ADC8">**Model Predictive Curiosity**</span> [\[paper\]](/files/2022-spr-psych240a-paper.pdf){:target="_blank"} [\[poster\]](/files/2022-spr-psych240a-poster.pdf){:target="_blank"} <br>
   <sub>*Final report and poster for Stanford's PSYCH 240A: Curiosity in Artificial Intelligence (Spring 2022)*<br>
-  Our team proposed Model Predictive Curiosity (MPCu), a framework that backpropagates on curiosity values predicted by a forward dynamics model to select curiosity-maximizing actions.
+  We proposed Model Predictive Curiosity (MPCu), a framework that backpropagates on curiosity values predicted by a forward dynamics model to select curiosity-maximizing actions.
   We demonstrated the capability of MPCu to optimize for high-curiosity action values and enrich multi-object interactions in Box2D environment.</sub> <br>
   <sub style="font-size:11px">*Topics: Curiosity-Based Models, Model-Based Reinforcement Learning, Representation Learning, Self-Supervised Learning*</sub>

 <span style="color:#52ADC8">**Machine Learning-based platform using iBeacon Sensors for Product Location and Indoor Navigation to Improve Consumer Retail Experience**</span><br>
   <sub>*High school research engineering project (2018-2019)*<br>
-  Our team trained an automatic speech recognition engine contextualized to Singaporean accents and terminology, which we incorporated into a mobile app to help consumers navigate local supermarkets with verbal queries.
+  We trained an automatic speech recognition engine contextualized to Singaporean accents and terminology, which we incorporated into a mobile app to help consumers navigate local supermarkets with verbal queries.
 During testing, we combined the mobile app with bluetooth low-energy sensors in a lattice formation in the store to identify the user's position relative to the intended item, then generating and displaying the shortest path.</sub> <br>
   <sub style="font-size:11px">*Topics: Natural Language Processing, Recommendation Systems, Machine Learning, Indoor Geolocation, Bluetooth Sensor Systems*</sub>